Cubitect/cubiomes/README.md

 ```
 To compile, and link the cubiomes library you can use one of
 ```
-$ gcc find_jedge.c libcubiomes.a -lm   # static
+$ gcc find_jedge.c libcubiomes.a -fwrapv -lm   # static
-$ gcc find_jedge.c -L. -lcubiomes -lm  # dynamic
+$ gcc find_jedge.c -L. -lcubiomes -fwrapv -lm  # dynamic
 ```
-Both options assume that your source code is saved as `find_jedge.c` in the cubiomes working directory.
+Both commands assume that your source code is saved as `find_jedge.c` in the cubiomes working directory.
 If your makefile is configured to use pthreads you also may need to add the `-lpthread` option to the compiler.
+The option `-fwrapv` enforces two's complement for signed integer overflow, which this library relies on.
+It is not strictly necessary for this example as the library should already be compiled with this flag, but it is good practice to prevent undefined behaviour.
 Running the program should output:
 ```
 $ ./a.out
 Seed 615 has a Junge Edge biome at block position (0, 0).